Wicked Good Development Episode 16: Ted Neward's Philosophy 101

 Ted Neward 40:08

 Well, because here's the thing, when you do machine learning, it's a giant pattern recognition machine.
 It was recognizing what was already true at Amazon.
 It had nothing to do with skills.
 It had to do with the fact that most of the developers at Amazon are white males.
 And so the machine learning said, Oh, well, given that that's what leads to success, then this is clearly the best.
 And Amazon very quickly shut that program down because that's not what they want to do.
 But that's the danger of machine learning, is it can tell us the way things are now, but it can't necessarily infer the things the way we would like them to be.
-And so, you know, I it that's great for image recognition, right?
-Here are all these images of wiener dogs and here are images of hot dogs, and we can learn the diff the subtle differences between the two and eventually get to a point where we can create an algorithm that recognizes wiener dogs as opposed to hot dogs, right?
+And so I think it's great for image recognition.
+Here are all these images of wiener dogs and here are images of hot dogs, and we can learn the diff the subtle differences between the two and eventually get to a point where we can create an algorithm that recognizes wiener dogs as opposed to hot dogs.

 Ted Neward 41:06